 Breach of Duty

-The driver or liable party failed to perform or live up to his duty to drive safely, thereby breaching it.
+The second element is showing that the driver or liable party failed to perform or live up to their duty to drive safely, thereby breaching it.

-The failure to meet their responsibility as a safe driver led to your accident and resulted in injury, e.g., the driver hit you or caused someone else to hit you.
+The third element entails showing that the failure to meet their responsibility as a safe driver led to your accident and resulted in injury, e.g., the driver hit you or caused someone else to hit you.

 You Must Gather Evidence to Support Your Claims